sql-machine-learning/elasticdl/docs/designs/ps_design.md

 }
 ```

-#### Pull model parameters
+**Pull model parameters**

 Since ElasticDL saves parameters in PS, workers should pull parameters from PS in each iteration of training/evaluation process.

 For model variables, we can simply pull all model variables in one gRPC call before the forward-pass.

-For embedding vectors, we assume that the embedding vectors used in each iteration only account for a very small proportion of the embedding tables.
-Due to this assumption, ElasticDL should only pull embedding vectors that are used in this iteration.
+For embedding vectors, ElasticDL should only pull embedding vectors that are used in this iteration.
+This is because embedding vectors used in each iteration only account for a small proportion of the embedding tables.
 Only when the `call` function of embedding layer is called do we know which embedding vectors will be uses in this function.
-Thus, embedding layer is responsible for pull embedding vectors from PS.
+Thus, embedding layer is responsible for pull embedding vectors from PS in its `call` function.

 Currently, ElasticDL has already implemented its embedding layer in `elasticdl.layers.embedding` module.